 Jake and I don’t use any of the same shower products these days.
 I also rotate through a couple different shower gels and three shampoos, which makes for a lot of bottles.
 But we do use everything we have in the master bathroom shower right now.
 I keep using what I have in there and get rid of the empty bottles right away.

 With that being said, I did move an embarrassing amount of travel toiletries.
-I spent most of 2016 using up numerous half-full travel-sized shampoo, conditioner, shower gel, toothpaste, and floss I’ve had sitting in one of our bathrooms or closets for years.
+As part of the moving process, I used up numerous half-full travel-sized shampoo, conditioner, shower gel, toothpaste, and floss I’ve had sitting in one of our bathrooms or closets for years.
 Since then, I’ve been better about using left-over travel bottles from trips as soon as we get home.

 My laundry supplies are pretty basic.
 I have laundry detergent, bleach, dryer sheets, and spot remover.
 I also own an at-home dry clean kit, which I have used a couple of times.
 Before we moved, I did use up or throw out a couple miscellaneous items, but the laundry supplies stash wasn’t out of control.
 Our laundry room is tiny but has plenty of storage, so I’ve kept it organized.
 I do also own a few mesh laundry bags, which I keep in the laundry baskets and pull out as needed when I do laundry.

 At least a couple times a month, I try to wipe down the machines.
 Usually, I just grab a towel for this task right before I’m ready to throw it in the wash.
-Both the washer and dryer collect dust, and there are always detergent drips on the detergent drawer (which doesn’t pull all the way out the way like it’s supposed to, so you can clean it properly.
+Both the washer and dryer collect dust, and there are always detergent drips on the detergent drawer (which doesn’t pull all the way out the way like it’s supposed to, which means you can’t clean it properly.
 Does anyone else have this problem?).

 I don’t own a lot of dish towels, and the ones I do own are all in good shape and are organized in a single kitchen drawer.
 However, over the past few years, I have completely overhauled our bath towels.
 Until recently, most of our bath towels were nearly a decade old or older.
 Now all of the towels we use on a regular basis in all of the bathrooms are just a few years old or newer.
 I’ve saved a handful of older towels for cleaning, taking the cats to the vet, and the random event that we’re running low.
 The previous owners left behind two of these huge wicker baskets for the master bathroom.
 I use one of them for the towels.